Andrewrock/Andrewrock.github.io/_posts/2017-03-26-ligthen-darken.md

 </code></pre>
 </div>

-<p class="tutorial-paragraph"> As we will be using these color functions
+<p class="tutorial-paragraph"> We name our function "shade" and "tint"
- more than once it is best to make them into a reusable function We name our function "shade" and "tint" so it is easy to recognise what each one does.
+so it is easy to differentiate between them.
 </p>

 <p class="tutorial-paragraph"> The benefits of using the
 <span class="code-font"> tint</span> and
-<span class="code-font"> shade</span> allow us to create more colors
+<span class="code-font"> shade</span> include allowing us to create
-while retaining consistency and adhering to your original colour/colours.
+more colors with less effort all while retaining consistency and adhering to your original colour/colours.
 </p>

 <div class='code-container'>